Handy4ndy/HandyHooks/XahauBirthdayCard/MESSAGE.md

 ## 🎊 5.
 Celebrate!

 Your message is now part of Xahau’s on-chain birthday card!
-See your message (and others) in the [Namespace Explorer](https://xahau.xrplwin.com/account/rD1CX9FwgPfCLBmH8k8qvFWxauGMWmWbct/namespaces).
+See your message (and others) in the [Namespace Explorer](https://xahau.xrplwin.com/account/rD1CX9FwgPfCLBmH8k8qvFWxauGMWmWbct/namespaces). <br>
 ** Your message is stored in the namespace beginning with your AccountID **

 ---